arez/arez/docs/at_component_dependency.md

 The {@link: arez.annotations.ComponentDependency @ComponentDependency} annotation can be used to declare relationships between Arez components.
 A component can declare that if a particular dependency is disposed then either the the component should be disposed (if the {@link: arez.annotations.ComponentDependency#action() @ComponentDependency.action}
-parameter is {@link: arez.annotations.ComponentDependency.Type#CASCADE CASCADE}) or the reference to the disposed component should be changed to null (if the {@link: arez.annotations.ComponentDependency#action() @ComponentDependency.action}
+parameter is {@link: arez.annotations.ComponentDependency.Action#CASCADE CASCADE}) or the reference to the disposed component should be changed to null (if the {@link: arez.annotations.ComponentDependency#action() @ComponentDependency.action}
-parameter is {@link: arez.annotations.ComponentDependency.Type#SET_NULL SET_NULL}).
+parameter is {@link: arez.annotations.ComponentDependency.Action#SET_NULL SET_NULL}).
 This feature is particularly useful if an Arez component is derived from one or more other Arez components such as when a view model in a web application is derived from entities that are propagated from a server.